-Lakes are not automatically detected on the floating tongue portion of the glacier.
-Firstly, there are no topographic sinks, as these are reliant on a DEM of the grounded ice sheet.
-Secondly, the tongue is fast moving (approximately 1500 m a-1; Krieger et al. 2020), which makes it difficult to track the lake outlines from one year to the next.
+Lakes are not detected on the floating tongue portion of the glacier.
+Firstly, there are no topographic sinks, as these are reliant on a Digital Elevation Model (DEM) of the grounded ice sheet.
+Secondly, the tongue is fast moving (approximately 1500m a-1; Krieger et al. 2020), which makes it difficult to track the lake outlines from one year to the next.
 Finally, melt water on the tongue is extensive and flows in more linear patterns as it drains through crevasses (Figure S1).
-Description of the SGLs on the floating tongue throughout the paper reflect only visual inspection of the satellite images.